Vexillum amabile

-Vexillum amabile, common name the friendly mitre, is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Vexillum amabile (common name the friendly mitre) is a species of small sea snail (marine gastropod mollusk) in the family Costellariidae, the ribbed miters.

 Description

-The shell size varies between 10 mm and 20 mm.
+Vexillum amabile's shell size varies between 10 mm and 20 mm.

-(Original description) The sovate shell is rather thick.
-The spire is obtusely depressed.
-The whorls are somewhat rounded, longitudinally ribbed, transversely impressly grooved.
-The colour is ashy grey, variously banded with white.
-The columella is four-plaited.
-The aperture is rather short, its interior brown.
+Its shell has a short rhomboidal shape, with an obtusely depressed spire.
+Its whorls are somewhat rounded, and it has smooth, wave-like ribbings along its length and transverse grooves around its circumference.
+The columella of the shell is four-plaited.
+Its aperture is rather short, with a brown interior.

-(Described as Mitra encausta) A small, very decidedly marked species, most remarkable for the deeply incised, somewhat punctate, dark revolving lines on an ash-colored ground, its wave-like folds and its short rhomboidal form.

-The color of the shell is ashy or pinkish gray, with a broad white superior band, and sometimes narrow white revolving lines below it.
+The outside of its shell is ashy to pinkish gray in colour.
+It has a broad white superior band, and sometimes has narrow white lines revolving below it.

 Life cycle

 Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.

 Distribution

-This species occurs in the Red Sea and in the Indian Ocean off Madagascar, the Mascarene Basin, Mauritius and Tanzania; in the Pacific Ocean off the Philippines and Papua New Guinea.
+This species can be found in the Red Sea and in the Indian Ocean off Madagascar, the Mascarene Basin, Mauritius and Tanzania; in the Pacific Ocean off the Philippines and Papua New Guinea.